Olatubosun/rocksdb.docs/Compaction.md

 ## Overview of Compaction algorithms
 Source: https://smalldatum.blogspot.com/2018/08/name-that-compaction-algorithm.html

 Here we present a taxonomy of compaction algorithms: Classic Leveled, Tiered, Tiered+Leveled, Leveled-N, FIFO.
-Out of them, Rocksdb implement Tiered+Leveled, termed Level Compaction in the code, Tiered termed Universal in the code, and FIFO.
+Out of them, Rocksdb implements Tiered+Leveled, termed Level Compaction in the code, Tiered termed Universal in the code, and FIFO.

 ### Classic Leveled